amiv-eth/amivapi/docs/Developer_Guide.md

 ## Authentification

-File: authentification.py
+File: authentication.py

-The process of authentification is straight forward.
+The process of authentication is straight forward.
 A user is identified by his nethz (or email) and his password.
 He can sent those to the /sessions resource and obtain a token which can prove authenticity of subsequent requests.
 This login process is done by the process_login function.
 Sessions do not time out, but can be deleted.